FlorentinCDX/SWOT-Flow/README.md

 mkdir SWOT-Flow
 cd SWOT-Flow
 ```
-Once use downloaded all the files from 4open.science and put them in the SWOT-Flow directory, you will have to install dependencies by:
+Once use downloaded all the source files from github, you will have to install dependencies by:
 ```bash
 pip install -r requirements.txt
 ```